Edison Park, Chicago: Arts and culture

 Edison Park Fest has been held in the area since 1972.

-Reaction (Chicago) released album "Edison Park" on January 15, 2015.
-The album description cites the album's title being a dedication to "the neighborhood in Chicago where we used to rehearse...
+The Chicago band Reaction released the album Edison Park on January 15, 2015.
+The band explains the title was selected because Edison Park was "the neighborhood in Chicago where we used to rehearse...
 It's a time in our lives when possibilities seemed endless."
-Their album cover features Edison Park's commuter Rail station.
+Their album cover features Edison Park's commuter rail station.

 Government

-Edison Park has narrowly gone for the Democratic Party in the past two presidential elections.
-In the 2016 presidential election, Edison Park cast 2,910 votes for Hillary Clinton and cast 2,653 votes Donald Trump.
-In the 2012 presidential election, Edison Park cast 2,736 votes for Barack Obama and cast 2,525 votes for Mitt Romney.
+Edison Park narrowly voted for the Democratic Party in the 2012 and 2016 presidential elections.
+In 2012, Edison Park cast 2,736 votes for Barack Obama (50.9%) and 2,525 votes for Mitt Romney (47.0%).
+In 2016, Edison Park cast 2,910 votes for Hillary Clinton (49.4%) and 2,653 votes for Donald Trump (45.0%).

 Edison Park is entirely within the 41st ward in the Chicago City Council, where it is represented by Alderman Anthony Napolitano, who is the only Republican member of the City Council as of 2019.